 When you have a festival of this epic-ness, it is incomplete without food.
 It is all fun and games when you dress up fancy, but one would be remiss to not bring the humble sweatpant.

 Infinite food buffets + Violent Indian hospitalityDon’t ask how I know.
 I just do, like an Indian Yoda.

 (“What do you mean you just ate?
 You only had 3 helpings!”)

 = Deadly Exploding Pant Syndrome (DEPS)

 Symptoms include heavy breathing, drooling & light headedness from food coma.
 At peak conditions, one eats so much, one’s pants simply explode, resulting in embarrassment & unwanted internet meme fandom that cannot be undone.
 There is no known scientific cure for DEPS.
 Only two treatments exist:

 a) Don’t wear pants (Ie, aforementioned sweatpants are optional)

 b) Have a back up plan to get home.

 In trying to set the stage here, I might have derailed off topic completely.
 Let me attempt a comeback.
 We’re talking Diwali food: there’s nothing quite like Diwali DESSERTS!

 This year, I’m combining my love of Western fall foods with a classic Indian dessert.
 Payasam, is a South Indian dessert, a milk pudding infused with cardamom, nutmeg & pistachios.
-Its beauty is in its rich flavor paired with simple ingredients.
-It’s versatile enough to work with vermicelli noodles, tapioca or even carrots.
-I figured why not Pumpkin?
+It has a dense & aromatic flavor, and is versatile enough to work with vermicelli noodles, tapioca or even carrots.
+Why not Pumpkin?